Program: M.A., Secondary English Education

 Education (ED) 1208

-- Reflective practice by critically examining their English language arts knowledge English pedagogical content knowledge and best-practice pedagogical skills to improve their diverse students’ learning.
+- Demonstrate reflective practice by critically examining their English language arts knowledge English pedagogical content knowledge and best-practice pedagogical skills to improve their diverse students’ learning.

-- Theoretical understanding by reading, synthesizing and evaluating theory and research in English language arts and in English pedagogies and applying research findings to their practice in diverse classroom and school settings.
+- Demonstrate theoretical understanding by reading, synthesizing and evaluating theory and research in English language arts and in English pedagogies and applying research findings to their practice in diverse classroom and school settings.

-- Research skills by designing and conducting research ethically and effectively and presenting their findings at a professional level in oral and written forms.
+- Demonstrate research skills by designing and conducting research ethically and effectively and presenting their findings at a professional level in oral and written forms.

-- Educational awareness of current national and state English language arts-based and general educational issues and how those impact schools.
+- Demonstrate educational awareness of current national and state English language arts-based and general educational issues and how those impact schools.

-- Leadership by influencing policy and practice in educational communities through advocacy and example.
+- Demonstrate leadership by influencing policy and practice in educational communities through advocacy and example.